• Skip to primary navigation

 Finally, planning for an impactful launch will ensure you have the best chance to reach your audience, and your goals.
 A handout will be provided to participants after presentation.

-Join us ONLINE in the Griffin Zoom Room on Saturday July 12th from 11 to 1pm Eastern Time / 8 – 10am Pacific Time for this in depth look at moving your photobook ideas forward.
+Join us IN PERSON and ONLINE in the Griffin Zoom Room on Saturday July 12th from 11 to 1pm Eastern Time / 8 – 10am Pacific Time for this in depth look at moving your photobook ideas forward.
+We will be zooming from the Griffin Museum.
+Bring your breakfast and settle in for a great presentation!

 This event will be recorded, and available to all participants for a limited time after the online presentation.
-Participants will be able to review the recording for 7 days following the event.
+Participants will be able to review the recording for 14 days following the event.
 All registered participants will be sent a link.
+If you are unable to attend the live presentation, the recording is available to you for a limited time to access and watch.

 mary virginia swanson headshot